-The Latest: Mrs. Trump gives pep talk to Oklahoma student
+The Latest: Mrs. Trump visits Microsoft as part of ‘Be Best’

-TULSA, Okla.
+REDMOND, Wash.
 (AP) - The Latest on Melania Trump’s three-state tour to promote “Be Best” (all times local):

 Melania Trump gave a second-grader a pep talk about homework as she toured an Oklahoma elementary school to open a three-state tour highlighting her “Be Best” initiative.